Battle of Quifangondo: FAPLA

 Whether any of the BM-21s were deployed to Quifangondo after 7 November is a matter of dispute.
 Western and South African sources nearly all reported their presence at Quifangondo during the battle on 10 November.
 CIA observers attached to Roberto's staff present during the engagement also claimed they were there.
 However, Monteiro was adamant that his battery at Quifangondo did not include any BM-21s, only six-man-portable, single-tube Grad-Ps, which utilised the same ammunition but were not capable of firing multiple projectiles in salvo.
 FAPLA sources do not generally acknowledge the combat deployment of the BM-21 until the 9th Brigade's final offensive on Caxito later in the month.
 One Soviet source suggests the BM-21s were not deployed along the frontlines at Quifangondo, but to the rear, alongside the reserves.
+British historian Alexander Hill wrote that Monteiro's Grad-Ps were deployed to Quifangondo on 7 November, and were already there by the time the six BM-21s arrived on 10 November.
+Hill maintains that the two weapon types were sometimes confused in accounts of the battle, but both were present in the FAPLA lines.